Using Language Interpretation and Closed Captioning

 • Closed Captioning

-With these options, you are able to provide multiple interpretation options and closed captioning options for any session format delivered by AIRCast Studio.
+With these options, you can provide multiple interpretation and closed captioning options for any session delivered by AIRCast Studio.

-Closed Captions are created for you automatically and your language interpreters are able to use the AIRCast Interpretation Studio to provide both audio and sign-language interpretations that can be viewed by attendees in real time.
+Closed Captions are created for you automatically and your language interpreters can use the AIRCast Interpretation Studio to offer real-time audio and sign-language interpretation.

 You need to also enable the relevant features in Presentations (Setup Panel).